The History of Milk Caps, Menko, and POGs

 Blossom Galbiso wrote, "Although I had introduced the game as 'milk covers' they favored the red POG design from Haleakala Dairy and hence renamed the game 'POGs'."
 In March 1992, the First Annual Milk Cap Tournament was held at Waialua Elementary.
 By May, Haleakala Dairy was selling 25,000 caps a month to customers on the North Shore.

 Nostalgia from older generations helped the revival to spread.
 Branded caps from schools, businesses, and events were soon being distributed throughout the islands.
-Copycat disks with unlicensed images and holographic foil appeared from local printers, as well as California and Taiwan.
+Copycat disks with unlicensed images and holographic foil pieces appeared from local printers, California, and Taiwan.

 1993 SkyBox : DC SkyCaps #1 - Superman

 Throughout the summer of 1993, Stanpac was shipping roughly four million POG juice caps per week.
-Stanpac was the sole producer of "Perfection Pull Caps" in North America.
-The company operated six original machines to fulfill the continuous demand.
+Stanpac was the sole producer of "Perfection Pull Caps" in North America and the company continuously operated six machines to fulfill the growing demand.
 Stanpac employees learned the game from a videotape sent by Blossom Galbiso.
 Stanpac owner Steve Witt would visit Galbiso in Waialua.
 Witt printed a limited collection of 2,000 Canada and US flag caps to raise money for Waialua Elementary.

 Mother of the Milkcap Revival - Blossom Galbiso (1991)

-POGs was now a generic term for the disks and the game itself.
+POGs became a generic term for the disks and the game itself.
 In September 1993, Armor All founder Alan Rypinski purchased the POG copyright and trademark from Haleakala Dairy.
-The Poglodyte mascot became Pogman.
 Rypinski established The World POG Federation (WPF) and the "old-fashioned game of the future" exploded as a global marketing phenomenon.
+The Poglodyte mascot was redesigned as Pogman.
 In November 1994, Rypinski settled an agreement to retain exclusive rights to the POG name.

 The World POG Federation